 Mortgages are secured by a first mortgage charge on the real estate and equipment of the Corporation, general security agreements covering all assets of the Corporation, general assignment of rents and leases and assignments of insurance coverage over all assets of the Corporation.
 The Corporation must maintain certain financial ratios to comply with the facilities.
-These covenants include a debt service coverage ratios, a tangible net worth ratio, and a loan to value ratio.
-As of June 30, 2018 and December 31, 2017, the Corporation is in compliance with all covenants.
+These covenants include debt service coverage ratios, a tangible net worth ratio, and a loan to value ratio.
+As of December 31, 2018 and December 31, 2017, the Corporation is in compliance with all covenants.

-The deferred financing costs are made up of fees and costs incurred to obtain the related mortgage financing, less accumulated amortization.
+The deferred financing costs are made up of fees and costs incurred to obtain the related mortgage financing, less accumulated amortization into income of these costs.